niplav/site/range_and_forecasting_accuracy.md

 correlated negatively with accuracy of forecasts.

-In the chart above, the relation between range and accuracy within questions would be the green and mustard linear regressions.
+In the chart above, the relation between range and accuracy within questions would be the cyan and mustard linear regressions.

 ----------------